 When edging your yard, use an edger to define the planter bed edge from the grass.
 You do not need to install a hardscape edging system to keep your beds looking beautiful.
 Remove any unwanted grass and edge your yard each week to keep it nice and clean.

 Tip #9: Use the proper fuel to oil ratio.

 This is especially important to extend the life of your gas-powered engines.
 Fill the tank with the proper fuel.
 This Stihl model that we are using uses a gas oil mix of 50:1.
 We purchased the fuel at the hardware store because it has the proper mixture and a long shelf life.
 Also, be aware that gas you buy at the gas station contains ethanol that will junk up your equipment; the proper fuel mixtures at the hardware store are ethanol free.
 You will have fewer maintenance issues down the road if you use the right fuel every time.

-Now that everything is done, all you have to do is blow all the dirt and grass clippings back onto the lawn and you done.
+Now that everything is done, blow all the dirt and grass clippings all the way back onto the lawn.
 Be careful to specifically clean off that brand new edge.
-If you blow things into the edges of the grass that sit against hard surfaces, that is where you will get the build up of soil and debris that allows the grass to grow onto the surface!
+If you only blow the trimmings into the new cut edges of the grass (against the hard surfaces), the build up of soil and debris will allows the grass to grow onto the surface!

 Now you can enjoy the beautiful clean look of your yard.

-What tools do you like to use for your lawn care?
+What tools do you like to use for your lawn maintenance?
 Click here to find your local Stihl dealer.

 I’d like to thank Stihl for not only partnering with me on this post but for being part of my family since I was a child!
 We truly love this company!
 My dad was a chainsaw woodcarver growing up… and just check out this family picture all donning our orange Stihl shirts…(I’m the youngest on the end!!)